Would it be possible you have too many clothes?

 I make plans to clear my closet.
 Then the deed never gets done.

-This haunts me.
-My whirlygig emotions of sadness and confusion intermingle with being upset with myself for not making or getting done that crucial decision.
+My whirly gig emotions of sadness and confusion intermingle with being upset for not getting done that crucial decision.

 It didn’t look like this, but this is how it felt.